learnk8s/learnk8s.io/src/custom-authentication/content.md

 The service is invoked with an HTTP POST request (hence the name "webhook") and the token is submitted in a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1-authentication-k8s-io) object in JSON format.

-The webhook token authentication service is provided and operated by the cluster administrator and it must already exist when the API server is configured with the Webhook Token authentication plugin — it is completely independent from Kubernetes.
+The webhook token authentication service is provided and operated by the cluster administrator and it must already exist when the API server is configured with the Webhook Token authentication plugin — it is completely independent of Kubernetes.

-The task of the authentication service is to verify the received token and, in the case that the token is valid, establish the identify of the user who made the request.
+The task of the authentication service is to verify the received token and, in the case that the token is valid, establish the identity of the user who made the request.

 This user identity is then returned as a [_user info_](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#userinfo-v1beta1-authentication-k8s-io) data structure to the API server (again in a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1-authentication-k8s-io) object).

 _The crucial point is that the webhook token authentication service may implement any imaginable logic to verify the token — there are no limits._

-That's why the Webhook Token authentication plugin allows to implement any desired authentication method.
+That's why the Webhook Token authentication plugin allows implementing any desired authentication method.

 **So, how does a concrete solution for LDAP authentication look like?**